-Flood Mapping
+Flood mapping

 Working towards resilience – rainfall flood risks in Porirua

-We want to manage the risk from flooding and improve the resilience of our communities, now and into the future.
+We want to manage the risk from flooding and improve the resilience of our communities – now and into the future.

-These models show areas where there is at least a 1% possibility that substantial flooding may occur on any given year (known as a one-in-100 year flood risk).
+These models show areas where there is at least a 1% possibility that substantial flooding may occur on any given year (known as a one-in-100-year flood risk).
 The modelling shows localised flooding issues, overland flow paths and stream corridors.

-They are based on best practice flood modelling standards and take into account the predicted impacts of climate change to 2120.
+They are based on best-practice flood modelling standards and take into account the predicted impacts of climate change to 2120.
 This includes a sea-level rise of 1m and predicted increase in rainfall intensity and volume of 20%.

-These maps should help reduce the impact of flooding in the future by giving us a better understanding of flood events, so we can improve our infrastructure and our planning of how respond to emergency's.
+These maps should help reduce the impact of flooding in the future by giving us a better understanding of flood events, so we can improve our infrastructure and our planning of how respond to emergencies.

 What are we doing to manage the risk of flooding in Porirua?

-We are carrying out a full review of our District Plan.
-The District Plan tells us what we can and can’t do with our land.
+The Proposed District Plan tells us what we can and can’t do with our land.
 It makes rules about where we can subdivide, what activities we can do and where we can do them.
-For more information visit Proposed District Plan.

-• 22 May 2018 - Pauatahanui Flood Maps
+• 22 May 2018 – Pāuatahanui Flood Maps

 • 12 July 2018 – Titahi Bay Flood Maps